Levi Yitzchok Bender

-Levi Yitzchok Bender (1897–1989) was a rabbi and leader of the Breslov community in both Uman, Ukraine and Jerusalem.
+Rabbi Levi Yitzchok Bender (רבי לוי יצחק בנדר; 23 june 1897 – 25 july 1989, born the 23rd of Sivan 5657 and his hilula (day of death) is the 22nd of Tamuz 5749< was a rabbi and leader of the Breslov community in both Uman, Ukraine and Jerusalem, in Israel.

 Early life

 Bender was born in the town of Grodzisk, Poland, as the tenth of twelve children.
 At the age of seventeen, he traveled to Uman without his parents' permission.
 Afterwards, he sent them a letter to let them know where he was.
 Although they were angry, they allowed him to stay and eventually made peace with his decision.

 In Uman, Bender began learning under Rabbi Abraham Chazan, the son of Rabbi Nachman of Tulchin, who was the closest disciple of Nathan of Breslov (Reb Noson) -- who was in turn the closest disciple of Rebbe Nachman of Breslov.
 Although Chazan had immigrated to Jerusalem in 1894, he returned each year to Uman for Rosh Hashana.
 During World War I he was unable to leave Russia.
 Bender and others were able to learn under Chazan continuously until the latter died in Uman in 1917.